F. Perry Wilson MD MSCE is an Associate Professor of Medicine at the Yale University School of Medicine.

 Dr. Wilson is internationally recognized for his expertise in the design and interpretation of medical studies and has appeared in medpagetoday.com, medscape.com, the Huffington Post, and the Milwaukee Journal Sentinel.
 His free online course, entitled "Understanding Medical Research: Your Facebook Friend Is Wrong" can be found on Coursera.org.

-His new book, "How Medicine Works and When It Doesn't" is available for pre-order now.
+His new book, "How Medicine Works and When It Doesn't" is available now.